oppia/oppia-web-developer-docs/Hacktoberfest-2023.md

 5. Go through the code review process until you receive approval and the PR gets merged.
 6. To earn the digital reward kit: repeat until you've submitted at least 4 pull requests!

-## For non-code contributors

-If you’re not a coder, don’t worry!
-Hacktoberfest has introduced a [low/non-code contribution option](https://hacktoberfest.com/about/#low-or-non-code), so you can still participate, and there are lots of opportunities to do so :)

-We have a lot of non-code-contribution opportunities available, including giving talks, organizing case studies, translating, illustrations, graphic design and creating practice questions.
-To learn more about these opportunities, please check out our [hacktoberfest-2023-non-code-contributions GitHub repo](https://github.com/oppia/hacktoberfest-2023-non-code-contributions) and its [issue tracker](https://github.com/oppia/hacktoberfest-2023-non-code-contributions/issues)!

 ## Donations

 You can also support the Oppia open source project through donations!
 Please see the [Hacktoberfest page](https://hacktoberfest.com/donate/) or our [GitHub Sponsors](https://github.com/sponsors/oppia) page for more information.
 We truly appreciate your support!

 ## FAQ